box-project/box/doc/configuration.md

 configuration file is given or the current working directory otherwise.

-## Output (`output`)

-The output (`string`) setting specifies the file name and path of the newly built PHAR.
-If the value of the setting is not an absolute path, the path will be relative to the base path.

-If not provided, the default value used will be `default.phar`.

 ## Main (`main`)

 The main (`string`) setting is used to specify the file (relative to [`base-path`][base-path]) that will be run when the PHAR is executed from the command line (To not confuse with the [stub][stub] which is the PHAR bootstrapping file).

-The default file used is `index.php`.
+When the parameter is not given, Box tries to guess the binary of the application with the `composer.json` file.
+If the [Composer `bin`][composer-bin] is set, Box will pick the first value provided.
+Otherwise it will fallback on the [PHAR][phar class] default file used which is `index.php`.

 The main file contents is processed by the [compactors][compactors] as the other files.

 If the main file starts with a shebang line (`#!`), it will be automatically removed (the shebang line goes in the [stub][stub] for a PHAR and is configured by the [shebang][shebang] setting).

+## Output (`output`)

+The output (`string`) setting specifies the file name and path of the newly built PHAR.
+If the value of the setting is not an absolute path, the path will be relative to the base path.

+If not provided, the default value used will based on the [`main`][main].
+For example if the main file is `bin/acme.php` or `bin/acme` then the output will be `bin/acme.phar`.

 ## Permissions (`chmod`)